OneTrans: Unified Feature Interaction and Sequence Modeling with One Transformer in Industrial Recommender: Experiments

+Inputs are processed through a unified tokenizer (timestamp-aware fusion for multi-behavior sequences; \emph{Auto-Split} for non-sequential features) and a heuristic pyramid schedule that, at each layer, linearly shrinks the number of sequential \emph{query} tokens from 1190 to 12 (\textsc{\Model}\textsubscript{S}) / from 1500 to 16 (\textsc{\Model}\textsubscript{L}).
+Concretely, we linearly reduce the number of sequential \emph{query} tokens across layers, rounding the token count at each layer to the nearest multiple of 32, and set the top layer to match the number of non-sequential tokens.

-\textbf{Optimization and infrastructure.} We use a dual-optimizer strategy without weight decay: sparse embeddings are optimized with Adagrad ($\beta_1{=}0.1$, $\beta_2{=}1.0$), and dense parameters with RMSPropV2 (lr${=}0.005$, momentum${=}0.99999$).
-The per-GPU batch size is set to 2048 during training, with gradient clipping thresholds of 90 for dense layers and 120 for sparse layers to ensure stable optimization.
+\textbf{Optimization and infrastructure.} We use a dual-optimizer strategy without weight decay: sparse embeddings are optimized with Adagrad ($\beta_1{=}0.1$, $\beta_2{=}1.0$), and dense parameters with RMSProp (lr${=}0.005$, alpha${=}0.99999$,momentum${=}0$).
+We apply stabilization techniques commonly used in large-scale Transformer training, including Pre-Norm~\cite{xiong2020layer}, and global grad-norm clipping~\cite{shoeybi2019megatron}.
+The per-GPU batch size is set to 2048 during training, with gradient clipping thresholds of 90 for dense layers and 120 for sparse layers.
 For online inference, we adopt a smaller batch size of 100 per GPU to balance throughput and latency.
 Training uses data-parallel all-reduce on 16 H100 GPUs.